wenhangao21/AMS-545-Project/README.md

 KD_Tree_Time.ipynb is used for timing experiments as detailed in the report.

-The algorithms are in utilities.py file, in which the code well-commented to explain the logics.
+The algorithms are in utilities.py file, in which the code is well-commented to explain the logics.

 Requirements: Python 3.7 and above, Jupyter Notebook